csezenoglu/RTD-PM-Machines/afpm/magnetic-circuit-model.rst

     : Air gap model.

-In this figure, the fringing flux is assumed to follow a circular arc from the side of one block, travel in a straight line across the gap area, then follow a circular arc to the other block.
+#In this figure, the fringing flux is assumed to follow a circular arc from the side of one block, travel in a straight line across the gap area, then follow a circular arc to the other block.
 The calculation of the air gap permeance using this circular-arc, straight-line approximation utilizes the fact that permeances add in parallel just as electrical conductances do.
-The air gap permeance Pg in Fig. 2.9 is equal to the sum of P_s and 4P_f (one P_f for each side of the block) [Hanselman, 2003].
+The air gap permeance Pg in Fig. 2.9 is equal to the sum of P_s and 4P_f (one P_f for each side of the block) :cite:`hanselman:2006`.

 .. figure:: ../img/air-gap-model-2.png
     :align: center